malfunktion/ai-infrastructure-wizard/INSTALLATION.md

 # Installation Guide

-This guide will help you install and run the AI Infrastructure Wizard.
+This guide will help you install and run the AI Setup Wizard.

 ## Prerequisites